alaffin12/stackedit/Caught by Stradh.md

 Morgantha is here, unless she has been lured elsewhere.

 #### O3.
 Bedroom
 > A thick wooden gear shaft dominates this cramped, circular room.
-A rotting wooden closet is here, with three crate
+A rotting wooden closet is here, with three crates stacked one atop of another, with small doors set into them.
+Next to the closet is a heap of discarded clothing.
+A ladder climbs to a wooden trapdoor in the night foot high ceiling.
+A moldy bed with a tattered canopy stands nearby.

+Morgantha's mother Offalia (another Blood Hag) and her daughter Bella (a Night Hag) are here, unless they have been lured elsewhere.